AmrSaber/redirector/readme.md

     preserve-path: true

     # You can specify if this is a temp redirect or not per each redirect, this will overwrite the global temp-redirect option
-    # Default: same value as global `temp-redirect` field
+    # Default: value of global `temp-redirect` field
     temp-redirect: true

-    # Basic auth configuration, if this field is not provided, the redirection will be publicly available
+    # Auth configuration, must be one of the schemas defined in `auth` global block
+    # If several basic-auth schemas are used, all of them must have the same realm
     auth:
-      # Required field, auth username
-      username: amr-saber

-      # Required field, auth password
-      password: 1234

-      # Optional field, the realm for the basic auth
-      # Default value: "Restricted"
-      realm: my-realm
+      - some-auth
+      - some-other-auth

   - from: *.amr-saber.io